arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 ## Conclusion

-In this tutorial, we successfully partitioned the memory of an Opta™ device, enabling its full range of functionalities to be programmed using Arduino ecosystem tools such as the Arduino IDE and the Arduino programming language.
+In this tutorial, we successfully partitioned the memory of an Opta™ or a Portenta Machine Control, enabling its full range of functionalities to be programmed using Arduino ecosystem tools such as the Arduino IDE and the Arduino programming language.
 We walked through initializing and erasing the QSPI Flash memory, partitioning and formatting the memory, and writing the Wi-Fi firmware and certificate data onto the device's memory.

 As you move forward, you can explore the extensive Arduino ecosystem, leverage various libraries and hardware add-ons, and create powerful, connected, and secure industrial solutions using the Opta™.
 Check out our [Opta™ User Manual](/tutorials/opta/user-manual) to learn more about its hardware and software features.